 - Upon the first positive test result of a NF staff member or resident, work with local health authorities, DSHS, and HHSC to coordinate testing of NF staff and residents. - Isolate residents who are COVID-19 positive in the most effective manner available.
-Consider a transfer to a different (possibly a COVID-19 dedicated facility) or move them to a COVID-19 isolation wing of the NF. - Limit transport and movement of residents who are COVID-19 positive to isolation or medically essential purposes only. - Move residents who are not COVID-19 positive to areas within the NF designated for their care. - Staff who are confirmed to have COVID-19 must stay at home and may only return to work in accordance with the CDC or DSHS Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19 guidance. - Require NF staff to only work in one facility at a time. - Take immediate measures to inform all who interact (or may have recently interacted) with the NF of the positive result so that further limitations can be enacted to control the spread of infection to family or other service providers.
+Consider a transfer to a different (possibly a COVID-19 dedicated facility) or move them to a COVID-19 isolation wing of the NF. - Limit transport and movement of residents who are COVID-19 positive to isolation or medically essential purposes only. - Move residents who are not COVID-19 positive to areas within the NF designated for their care. - Staff who are confirmed to have COVID-19 must stay at home and may only return to work in accordance with the CDC or DSHS Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19 guidance. - Take immediate measures to inform all who interact (or may have recently interacted) with the NF of the positive result so that further limitations can be enacted to control the spread of infection to family or other service providers.
 Follow CDC, CMS and DSHS guidance, and this NF COVID-19 Response Plan. - Implement enhanced cleaning and disinfection techniques. - Limit all unnecessary visitation. - To assist in controlling infection, limit access to the NF to designated entrances. - Implement enhanced screening techniques